RafaelJardim/PyOpenAAA/README.md

     # If you need to create another users after the system instalation, you can access http://PYOPENAAA URL/admin
     # to administrate the users
     python3 manage.py createsuperuser

+### Create DataBase User (Optional)

+If you want to create an user to access the database of this application instead of root user, use the follow commands:

+    # Access the MySQL
+    mysql -u root -p

+    # Create your new user replacing 'myuser' and 'mypassword'
+    CREATE USER 'myuser'@'%' IDENTIFIED BY PASSWORD 'mypassword';

+    # Grant privileges replacing 'myuser' by your username
+    GRANT ALL PRIVILEGES ON tacacs.* TO 'myuser'@'%' WITH GRANT OPTION;

+    FLUSH PRIVILEGES;

+Edit the follow files to update the database username and password:

+    /opt/django/pyopenaaa/PyOpenAAA/settings.py
+    /opt/django/pyopenaaa/tacacs/mysql.py

 ## Starting PyOpenAAA